Nagahama Hikiyama Matsuri Festival Schedule

 The Nagahama Hikiyama Matsuri is a major float festival held in mid-April in Nagahama in northern Shiga Prefecture.
 The highlight is child kabuki actors performing on four ornate floats.
 On Dec.
 1, 2016 (JST), it was inscribed as a UNESCO Intangible Cultural Heritage of Humanity as one of 33 “Yama, Hoko, and Yatai float festivals in Japan.”
 The festival is held near JR Nagahama Station on the JR Hokuriku Line.

-Here is a schedule of major festival events (times are approximate):
+Here is a schedule of major festival events in 2016 (times are approximate):

 6:00 p.m. to around 8:30 p.m.: April 13 evening performance of child kabuki plays on four floats in their respective neighborhoods.
 This is their first public performance in full makeup and costume.
 In case of rain, certain floats might seek shelter inside the shopping arcade or in the Nagahama Hikiyama Museum’s extra storehouse for their performances. (十三日番)